VR-25/acc/README.md

 switch= # Custom charging switch parameters (<path> <onValue> <offValue>), e.g., switch=/sys/class/power_supply/battery/charging_enabled 1 0, pro tip: <./> can be used in place of </sys/class/power_supply/> (e.g., switch=./battery/charging_enabled 1 0).

-onBoot= # These settings are applied on boot. e.g., ./usb/device/razer_charge_limit_enable:1 ./usb/device/razer_charge_limit_max:80 ./usb/device/razer_charge_limit_dropdown:70
+onBoot= # These settings are applied on boot. e.g., ./usb/device/razer_charge_limit_enable:1 ./usb/device/razer_charge_limit_max:80 ./usb/device/razer_charge_limit_dropdown:70 /sys/kernel/fast_charge/force_fast_charge:1

 onBootExit=false # Exit after applying "onBoot" settings from above.
 Enabling this is particularly useful if voltage_max or similar is being set -- since keeping accd running in such cases is usually redundant.

 onPlugged= # These settings are applied every time an external power supply is connected. e.g., ./wireless/voltage_max:9000000 ./usb/current_max:2000000

-voltFile=./?attery/voltage_max # Used by <acc -v [xxxx]> command for setting charging voltage on demand.
-This is device dependent. <acc -v [voltFile]:[xxxx]> overrides the value set here -- e.g., "acc -v ./main/voltage_max:4100".
-For your convenience and safety, voltage unit is always millivolt (mV).
-Only the first four voltage digits are modified.
-The accepted voltage range is 3920-4199mV. "acc -v" restores the default value and "acc -v -" shows the current voltage. "acc -v :" lists available voltage_max  files. "acc -v :xxxx" is for evaluating and setting charging voltage control files
+cVolt=./?attery/voltage_max:4199 # Used by <acc -v millivolts> command for setting charging voltage.
+This is automatically applied on boot. <acc -v file:millivolts> overrides the value set here -- e.g., "acc -v ./main/voltage_max:4050".
+For convenience and safety, voltage unit is always millivolt (mV).
+Only the first four digits of the original value are modified.
+The accepted voltage range is 3920-4199mV. "acc -v" restores the default value and "acc -v -" shows the current voltage. "acc -v :" lists available charging voltage control files files. "acc -v :millivolts" is for evaluating charging voltage control files.

 selfUpgrade=true # Automatically check for a new release, download and install it - minutes after daemon is started/restarted.
 This has virtually no impact on mobile data.
 It runs only once per boot session.
-Update zips weigh way less than 100 kilobytes.`
+Update zips weigh less than 60 kilobytes.

+rebootOnPause= # After set seconds (disabled if null).`